 In 1982 Aleksandr Ordynets built a first prototype and filed a patent.

-In 2002 Wayne Johnson presented the idea for this puzzle.
+In 2002 Wayne Johnson presented the idea for this puzzle in the forum.

 For some time it was known as "Sausages Cube" (Sausage is the nickname of Wayne Johnson) or is still known as shallow-cut Dino Cube.
 The latter name describes the puzzle very well.
 The axis system is identical to the Dino cube but the cuts are more shallow.
 The leads to a puzzle with exposed core and visible corners.
 Solving it is comparable to the Rainbow Cube but the corner pieces have a visible orientation in this puzzle.